Timothy Nouzak

 I - From action to action.

-Everyone is already in space embodying different actions.
+Everyone is already in space, embodying different actions.
 One after the other.
-While the subject-matter continues to change with every action in space one starts to question what the actions might presuppose, how the embedded social context and relations seem to affect this understanding and which kind of arbitrary relationships the actions have to each other.
+While the subject matter continues to change with every action in space one starts to question what the actions might presuppose, how the embedded social context and relations seem to affect this understanding and which kind of arbitrary relationships the actions have to each other.

 As the actions of each performer differ between each other one might ask, how they can be subjected to the notion of performed meaning and memory.
 Every action of the performer is a trace from their own history, their own past, taken into a new context.